The following pubs have a brewery on the premises.

 No longer with bowling but back open in the new District Brew Yards brewpub.

 Brewpub from celebrity chef (Rick Bayless). great beer, great food

 Near westside or West Town, right by Grand Central, Goose Island Taproom, All Rise and On Tour.
 On Cinco de Mayo the place was absolutely packed.
 Must be doing something right.
 Pour your own concept with three breweries showcasing their beers along with a few guests.
 Wristband kind of thing if you are in to that.
 Burnt City is resurrected in time for Easter.
-Bold Dog Brews and Around the Bend
+Twisted Hippo and Around the Bend

 Nice space with food and beer, affiliated with Corridor